-Understanding the MVP development process and steps involved in it is vital to its and product’s success.
-The following are the necessary S.I.M.P.L.E. steps required to build an MVP.
+Understanding the MVP development process and its steps are vital to its and the product’s success.
+The following are the necessary S.I.M.P.L.E. steps to build an MVP.

 1. Start with Market Research

 I have an idea, bingo.
-Alas, not all ideas are worth bringing to the market — maybe your idea does not fit the customers and market needs.
+Alas, not all ideas are worth bringing to the market — may be your vision does not fit the customers' and market's needs.
 To evaluate, it is vital to set up market research and conduct surveys to gain more insights before embarking upon an MVP Development process.

 You cannot sell an MVP of an air conditioner in Antarctica.
-No matter how good your idea is, it will fail if you are unable to answer the following questions:
+No matter how good your idea is, it will fail if you cannot answer the following questions:

-- What value does your idea add to its target user base?
+- What value does your view add to its target user base?

 - How could your idea benefit them?